Uranium in Africa

 Central African Republic

 Having taken over UraMin Inc, Areva was proposing to develop the $200 million Bakouma project, originally discovered by Cogema (Areva) and more recently taken forward by UraMin Inc of Toronto.
 It aims to start open pit mining at 1200 tU/yr, with ore grading 1.27%U. Following a test phase from 2010, the project was to ramp up to full production in 2014-15, but this is now delayed at least two years after expenditure of EUR 107 million, due to low uranium prices and the need for further research on the metallurgy.
-Resources have been reported as 32,000 tU by Areva Resources Centrafrique, which holds a 90% interest over ten discrete deposits.
-The government holds a 10% free carried share, and was disputing some aspects of the Areva takeover of UraMin's rights until an agreement was signed in mid 2008.
+Inferred resources of 36,475 tU at 0.02% are reported by Areva at the end of 2013.
+Areva Resources Centrafrique holds a 90% interest over ten discrete deposits, while the government holds a 10% free carried share.

 Congo, Democratic Republic